Michael Alcée

 burns supernova.

-Michael Alcée’s work has appeared in San Antonio Review, Psychoanalytic Perspectives, and Tarry and is forthcoming in Eunoia Review, Black Iris, Literary Cocktail, Quarter Press, Syncopation, and The Branches.
+Michael Alcée’s work has appeared in Black Iris, Eunoia Review, Lines + Stars, and Panorama, and is forthcoming in Qu Literary Review and Skipjack Review, among others.
 In addition to being a poet, he is a psychologist and author of Therapeutic Improvisation (Norton, 2022) and The Upside of OCD (Rowman & Littlefield, 2024).